-In applying accounting policies, the Chief Constable has had to make certain judgements about complex transactions or those involving uncertainty about future events.
+Constable has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 There are no critical judgements made in the Statement of Accounts.

-The largest area of estimation included within the accounts is in staff related costs.
-Accruals for overtime, bonuses, early retirement costs and other one-off payments have been checked retrospectively and found to be reasonable.
+In applying accounting policies, the Chief The largest area of estimation included within the accounts is in staff related costs.
+Accruals for overtime, bonuses, early retirement costs and other one-off payments have been checked retrospectively and found be to reasonable.

-Note 6 - Charges to the CIES for Non-Current Assets
+Note 5 - Charges to the CIES for Non-Current Assets